Of the Universe, Gods,

 Roaming Clans

 The fleets, for all their multitudes, are bound now for only a few destinations.
-From all corners of the Deeping Realm they arise, the wandering spirit of the Deeping awoken.
+From all corners of the fading Realm they arise, the wandering spirit of the Nomoi awoken.

-Within the span of a generation, these fleets have grown to unparalleled size, the migration of entire peoples led by the vast starfaring archs they create.
+Within the span of a generation, these fleets have grown to unparalleled size, the migration of entire kin led by the vast starfaring archs they create.
 In the wake of those titanic vessels

-they will leave the Known Worlds soon, traveling beyond the bounds of Inner Nebra, and into the abyss.
+they will leave the illuminated cosmos soon, traveling beyond the bounds of Inner Nebra, and into the abyss.

 Regardless of their path, all fleets of the Nuzirrim share one aspect in their nature: Every starship is of one familial lineage, owned and crewed for generations by its clan, a unit onto its own.
 From the fields of war to the processions of exodus, these bonds are carried forward by the Nuzirrim, and are one thing that will survive without doubt beyond the age and realm of Mazar.